 The mother-load of parts has arrived this week.
 I just finished installing the fuel tank, so now I can continue on to the reverse lights, rear valance, and finally the rear bumper.
 This project will finish my exterior assembly behind the rear window, leaving fuel lines and electrical, plus the cosmetics inside the trunk.

 As I started setting things together to see if I had everything to make this work, I realized I had a problem.
 There are no holes in the rear valance where the bumper guards are supposed to mount.
-Since everything is painted up real nice, I figure the best I could do would be to ruin the paint.
+Since everything is painted, I figure the best I could do would be to ruin the paint.
 Call me an optimist.

 As I started looking into the hole issue, I built up the courage to get the job done.
 As I was looking at how the new bumper guards would mount, I realized I had another problem.
 There are no holes for the top of the mounting location either.
 Doing some reading, I realized the replacement sheet metal leaves the decision of including bumper guards to the purchaser, thus the task of finding the hole location and drilling it yourself.